dhruvsahni89/S.H.E.L.P/README.md

-# S.H.E.L.P
+# S.H.E.L.P (Coursera Clone)
-## It is a fully responsive Coursera Clone made using React.js as Frontend and Node.js as backend and has all of its features from uploading courses as a teacher to watching them like students and it i
+##### It is a fully responsive Coursera Clone made using React.js as Frontend and Node.js as backend and has all of its features from uploading courses as a teacher to watching them like students and it i

 ### Features